Robust XVA: Conclusions

-{Our framework constitutes a first step towards understanding the impact of model uncertainty on XVA.
-In a future continuation of the study, we would like to explore the impact of default contagion on gap risk, because the latter may build up during the margin period of risk due to the high volatility of the underlying mark to market value.
-Prices of credit default swaps are especially affected by gap risk, because unlike other swap contracts whose payoff is not credit sensitive (e.g. interest rate swaps), the mark-to-market of a CDS jumps at the default time of the investor or her counterparty because of the default correlation between reference entities and trading partes.
+Our framework constitutes a first step towards understanding the impact of model uncertainty on XVA.
+In a future continuation of the study, we would like to explore the impact of default contagion on gap risk, which may build up during the margin period of risk.
+Prices of credit default swaps are especially affected by gap risk, because unlike other swap contracts whose payoff is not credit sensitive (e.g. interest rate swaps), the mark-to-market value of a CDS jumps at the default time of the investor or her counterparty.
 The calculation of initial margins should then account for such a risk.
 The development of an initial margins formula that takes into account contagion effects is, however, far from trivial because of the complex dependence structure of defaults in the underlying portfolio.
 We also plan to generalize our framework to deal with uncertainty in the portfolio credit risk.
 While individual firms' default probabilities may be estimated from single name CDS spreads, default correlation is hardest to estimate and subject to model risk.
-We leave all these questions for future research.}
+We leave all these questions for future research.